discourse/prometheus_exporter/README.md

 Simplest way to achieve this is to use the built-in collector.

-First, run an exporter on your desired port (we use the default port of 9394):
+First, run an exporter on your desired port (we use the default bind to localhost and port of 9394):

 ```
 $ prometheus_exporter